 With a vegan diet, perhaps more than any other, information is key, but the message can sometimes get lost in the din of voices weighing in from just about every side.
 You can find some very authoritative articles on plant-based diets that weigh in on the soy controversy, like this one.

 Here's what I do to make sure I get all the goodness of soy in my diet while keeping any potential negative effects at bay:

 I make sure I always buy organic soy products.
 I try not to eat highly processed soy foods on a regular basis, like soy-based sausages and readymade vegan "meats" or even tofu, although I do enjoy and eat these occasionally.
-Instead, I recommend eating soy in the form of edamame-- crunchy, delicious soybeans which you can lightly steam and eat as a snack or turn into any number of delicious dishes.
+Instead, I recommend eating soy in the form of edamame-- crunchy, delicious soybeans which you can lightly steam and eat as a snack or turn into any number of delicious dishes, like this yummy edamame hummus or edamame curry.
 I also try to make sure I eat a diet that does not depend largely on soy for protein: other beans and grains are just as rich in protein and offer welcome variety in a vegan diet..

 Have you wrangled with the question of soy in your diet?
 Feel free to weigh in with your thoughts.